Skip to content

 Cats

 Bastet was another goddess represented by a cat, and no, the name had nothing to do with the pssst-pssst call we use when we want to attract cats’ attention.
-The name was derived from Bubastis, which was the ancient city in Lower Egypt where this goddess was worshipped.
+The name was derived from Bubastis, the ancient city in Lower Egypt where this goddess was worshipped.

 Created by Amun, the chief of all deities, in the second Dynasty (2890-2686 BC), Bastet was the goddess of beauty, love, fertility, motherhood and birth, which are evident traits in cats.
 She also protected the pharaoh from evil spirits and diseases.

 From her creation in the second Dynasty until the Third Intermediate Period (1100-650 BC), Bastet was depicted as a lioness.
-But after that, and until she was no longer worshipped, she was represented by a cat-headed woman or just a cat with several kittens.
+But after that, until she was no longer worshipped, she was represented by a cat-headed woman or just a cat with several kittens.

 Ancient Egyptians built a temple for the goddess Bastet on an island in the same city, Bubastis, where her cult was centralised.
 It reportedly had a beautiful design that surpassed many other temples built at the time.

 Interestingly, when the temple was excavated in the late 19th century, archaeologists found hundreds of thousands of mummified cats there, as if the temple were already a cat cemetery.
-Many of these mummies were found buried beside who were apparently their owners.
+Many of these mummies were found buried beside who were their owners.

 Sekhmet